-Aaron Best enters his 18th year as an Eagle, including four years at Eastern (1996-99) as an All-America center and 13 previous seasons as an assistant coach (2000-2006, 2008-2013).
-An academic honor student as an undergraduate at Eastern, Best is the team's offensive line coach, is running game coordinator and also handles the team’s academic coordinator duties.
+Aaron Best enters his 19th year as an Eagle, including four years at Eastern (1996-99) as an All-America center and 14 previous seasons as an assistant coach (2000-2006, 2008-2014).
+An academic honor student as an undergraduate at Eastern, Best is the team’s offensive line coach, its running game coordinator and also handles the team’s academic coordinator duties.

-In 2013, EWU led the NCAA Football Championship Subdivision in passing efficiency (school record 182.6), and was fourth in total offense (533.5 per game), fourth in passing (349.8), 41st in rushing (183.7) and seventh in scoring (39.5).
+In 2013 in his fifth season as offensive coordinator, EWU led the NCAA Football Championship Subdivision in passing efficiency (school record 182.6), and was fourth in total offense (533.5 per game), fourth in passing (349.8), 41st in rushing (183.7) and seventh in scoring (39.5).
 The Eagles finished 12-3 and advanced to the semifinals of the FCS Playoffs for the third time in four seasons after finishing with the school’s first-ever undefeated Big Sky Conference season at 8-0.
 Center Ashton Miller, quarterback Vernon Adams Jr. and wide receiver Cooper Kupp earned All-America honors for the Eagles.
-Other offensive linemen earning All-Big Sky Conference honors included guards Steven Forgette and Brandon Murphy, and tackles Clay DeBord and Cassidy Curtis.
-That group allowed just 27 sacks in 15 games – 1.8 per game and just one for every 13.0 pass attempts.
+Other offensive linemen earning All-Big Sky honors included guards Steven Forgette and Brandon Murphy, and tackles Clay DeBord and Cassidy Curtis.
+That group allowed 27 sacks in 15 games – 1.8 per game and just one for every 13.0 pass attempts.

 In 2012, Eastern’s offense ranked seventh in the FCS with an average of 318.9 passing yards per game, and was also 14th in total offense (442.0) and 17th in scoring offense (33.7).
 The Eagles featured All-America offensive linemen Will Post and Forgette, and All-America wide receiver Brandon Kaufman.
 Eastern finished 12-2 and shared the league title with Cal Poly and Montana State.